bitliner/mdd/README.md

 ## Roadmap

 1. build a Schema generator to automatically generate the schema
+2. add support for editing
-2. add support for other data types
+3. add support for other data types